-Across the state of Colorado, commute trips (i.e., trips between home and place of work in either direction) account for just 14% of all trips (NHTS, 2017).
+Across the state of Colorado, commute trips (i.e., trips between home and place of work in either direction) account for just 14 percent of all trips (NHTS, 2017).
 Additionally, commute trip distances are generally longer than other types of trips.

-To unlock walking, bicycling, and rolling for more people and more trips, the City of Fort Collins is focusing its efforts on shifting short trips-specifically those less than 15 minutes by any travel mode-to active transportation.
+To unlock active modes for more people and more trips, the City of Fort Collins is focusing its efforts on shifting short trips-specifically those less than 15 minutes by any travel mode-to active transportation.

-For instance, errands and shopping trips, social or recreational trips, medical appointments, and other activities may be within a comfortable walking or bicycling distance if the infrastructure provides comfortable and low-stress conditions.
-Additionally, low-stress connections to transit and shared micromobility can further extend trip range and provide redundant travel options for those not using personal vehicles.
+For instance, errands and shopping trips, social or recreational trips, medical appointments, and other activities may be within a comfortable distance for using active modes if the infrastructure provides comfortable and low-stress conditions.
+Additionally, low-stress connections to transit and shared bicycles and micromobility can further extend trip range and provide redundant travel options for those not using personal vehicles.

-Means of Transportation for Com- mute Trips vs All Trips (State of Colorado) % of Commuting Trips (2017) % of All Trips (2017)
+Means of Transportation for Commute Trips vs All Trips (State of Colorado) % of Commuting Trips (2017) % of All Trips (2017)

 Walk 3% 12%

 Bike 1% 3%

 Motor Vehicle 91% 84%

 Public Transit 4% 2%

 Table 9: State of Colorado Means of Travel for Commute Trips vs All Trips.
-Source: National Household Travel Survey (2017) and US Census Bureau (2017 5-Year Estimates, Commute Trips exclude 8.5% who work from home)

-Due to the sample size of the National Household Travel Survey-a large diary-based study conducted every eight years-this Fort Collins AMP uses the state of Colorado as representative to understand travel patterns for all trips.
-The Fort Collins AMP also reviewed the Fort Collins Travel Diary Study (2017) to understand how trip statistics in Fort Collins compare when looking statewide-which includes both urban and rural contexts-nearly 12% of all trips are pedestrian trips, and 3% are by bicycle, compared with 3% and 1% of commute trips done by walking or biking (Table 9).
-Statewide data indicates that the percentage of trips done by bicycling increases for shopping activities and the percentage of trips done by walking increases for social/ recreational activities (Figure 3).
-Moreover, as the distance of trips decreases, the likelihood of walking, bicycling, and rolling increases (Table 10).
+Source: National Household Travel Survey (2017) and US Census Bureau (2017 5-Year Estimates, Commute Trips exclude 8.5 percent who work from home) Due to the sample size of the National Household Travel Survey-a large diary-based study conducted every eight years-this Fort Collins AMP uses the state of Colorado as representative to understand travel patterns for all trips.
+The Fort Collins AMP also reviewed the Fort Collins Travel Diary Study (2022) to understand how trip statistics in Fort Collins compare when looking statewide-which includes both urban and rural contexts (see the next page).
+In Colorado, nearly 12 percent of all trips are pedestrian trips, and 3 percent are by bicycle, compared with 3 percent and 1 percent of commute trips made by walking or bicycling (Table 9).
+Statewide data indicates that the percentage of trips made by bicycling increases for shopping activities and the percentage of trips made by walking increases for social/recreational activities (Figure 3).
+Moreover, as the distance of trips decreases, the likelihood of using active modes increases (Table 10).

-National Household Travel Survey data at the state level indicates that trips done by walking, bicycling, and rolling are more likely for non-commute trips and for short-range trips.
-Results of the Fort Collins Travel Diary Study similarly show that Fort Collins residents are more likely to use active modes for shorter trips on average (Figure 2).
-However, trips done by bicycling at the local level are far more likely to be commute trips (Figure 4).
-Activating greater use of active modes for those trip types and short distances can be enabled through investments in safe and comfortable infrastructure for people walking, bicycling, and rolling.
+National Household Travel Survey data at the state level indicates that trips made by walking and bicycling are more likely for short-range trips.
+Results of the Fort Collins Travel Diary Study similarly show that Fort Collins residents are more likely to walk, bicycle, and ride transit for shorter trips on average (Figure 2).
+Activating greater use of active modes for those trip types and short distances can be enabled through investments in safe and comfortable infrastructure for people using active modes.